kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 3. Update in Node capacity.

 4. Scheduler:
-    * Scheduler will automatically schedule any pending pods.
+    * Scheduler keeps trying to schedule any pending pods.
-    * This is done as an expected behavior and does not require any changes in the existing design of the scheduler, as the scheduler `watches` the available capacity of the node and creates pods accordingly.
+    * The scheduler `watches` the updates to available capacity of the node and schedule pods accordingly.
+   The scheduler is already doing this today, and this KEP does not require any changes in the scheduler implementation.

 ### Handling hotplug events